 Strategies used by professional research paper writers:

+1.)
 Do not try to come up with an idea for your essay.
 Begin by reading an article.
 Feed the main idea of the article into your brain, and think about it.
-If the article is really terrible, close that tab and look at a different article.
-But do not sit down and try to write an essay without reading something first, to feed the fire.
+If the article is really boring or hard to understand, close that tab and look at a different article.
+But do not sit down and try to write an essay without reading something first.
+First, feed the fire.